DhirajJSX/InstagramClone/readme.md

 While features like **real-time messaging using Socket.io** are part of future updates, this project represents more than just a clone.
 It is a **personal journey** and a **foundation** for building my own unique **social media platform inspired by Instagram**.
 Over time, I aim to transform this into a fully customized **application and website** that reflects my individual creativity, ideas, and innovations.

-<small>if anyone is interested in contributing or collaborating on this project, feel free to reach out - I'd be happy to welcome meaningful contributions that align with the project's goals.</small>
+<small>If anyone is interested in contributing or collaborating on this project, feel free to reach out - I'd be happy to welcome meaningful contributions that align with the project's goals.</small>

 ---